Research interests

 I am interested in understanding how neurons compute, particularly how they represent information at the population level and how interactions at the single-neuron level influence this representation.
 My background in engineering physics colors my approach to this question, but I work best in interdisciplinary settings integrating many different perspectives on neuroscientific problems.

 Some populations of neurons can change their behavioral tuning gradually over days, even in the absence of overt learning.
 The rate of this drift varies considerably from neuron to neuron, raising the question of what factors about their activity may be predictive of their tuning stability.
-During a six-month stay at the University of Cambridge, I worked with Prof. Timothy O’Leary’s group, under the supervision of Dr. Mónika Józsa and Dr. Michael E. Rule, to understand how noise correlations and their effect on information encoding relate to tuning stability.
-We’re working on a paper to report our findings—stay tuned!
+In our re-analysis of data from parietal cortex and visual cortex, we found that neurons that neurons that share information about task variables tend to exhibit higher stability.
+These higher-stability redundant cliques in turn tend to interact synergistically with the rest of the population.
+This project grew out of a six-month stay at the University of Cambridge, I worked with Timothy O’Leary’s group, under the supervision of Mónika Józsa and Michael E. Rule, and continued into my postdoc.
+More details are available in our paper.

 Bio-inspired and material computing